carvingCode/strum/README.md

 ###Note:

-This script is not a finihsed product.
-Feedback on performance and improvements and enhancements are welcome.
+Feedback on performance and improvements and enhancements is welcome.
 Please contact me @carvingcode at https://llllllll.co